AvizNetworks/opbnos-api/docs/clock.md

 </table>

 <strong>Note: Output of clock API</strong>
-<p> API will not produce any output unless the below status code in produced, indicating a server error.
+<p> API will not produce any output unless the below status code in produced, indicating a server error.</p>
 ```py
 Status : 500 -> Response : b'500'
 ```